theriex/digger/README.md

 # digger
-Zero planning enjoyent of your music collection
+Zero planning enjoyment of your music collection

 ## Concept